Seahawks coach Pete Carroll says offensive line ‘the most solid we have been in some time’

 “We schemed very well and some of the stuff we have been working on showed up,’’ Carroll said.
 “And I think the couple of plays that we hit were really well blocked and the runners hit it right and we made good plays inside and it was great to see us execute like that.
 That’s our best game at the line of scrimmage, at the point of attack.’’

 That comment means, foremost, that Germain Ifedi will remain the right tackle for now despite George Fant’s move from left to right tackle last week.
-The other four starters (left tackle Duane Brown, left guard Ethan Pocic,center Justin Britt, right guard D.J.
+The other four starters (left tackle Duane Brown, left guard Ethan Pocic, center Justin Britt and right guard D.J.
 Fluker) have been set for some time.

 Carroll on Monday said some of what the team did well against the Vikings resulted from continuity, with the same five offensive linemen working as the starters throughout camp.

 “I think the guys are really working together very well,’’ Carroll said.
 “And we’ve had the good fortune of keeping them solidly connected through the offseason and it’s helped.
-The communication is good, Russell (Wilson’s) communication through Justin and across the line is good. … We have a chance to keep improving.
-We have a long ways to go.
-But we are making really good progress and I think this is the most solid we have been in some time.’’
+The communication is good, Russell’s (Wilson) communication through Justin and across the line is good. … We have a chance to keep improving.
+We have a long ways to go, but we are making really good progress and I think this is the most solid we have been in some time.’’

-One of the well-blocked plays Carroll liked was Chris Carson’s six-yard touchdown, on which guard Ethan Pocic pulled and Ifedi moved quickly to the second level to blast a linebacker into the end zone.
+One of the well-blocked plays Carroll liked was Carson’s 6-yard touchdown, on which Pocic pulled and Ifedi moved quickly to the second level to blast a linebacker into the end zone.

 Fant rotated in to work with the starters and had 12 snaps with the starting unit to Ifedi’s 23.
 But it was also Fant’s first game at right tackle and only his third since returning from ACL surgery, so it would have taken a lot for Fant to immediately leapfrog Ifedi.